 - Bisexual: a person who is attracted to people of their own gender as well as another gender.

-- Cisgender: a description for a person whose gender identity, gender expression and biological sex align (e.g., man, masculine and male)
+- Cisgender: a description for a person whose gender identity, gender expression and sex assigned at birth align (e.g., man, masculine and male).

 - Gender Identity: refers to a person’s internal, deeply felt sense of being a man or woman, or something other or in between, which may or may not correspond with the sex assigned at birth; because gender identity is internal and personally defined, it is not visible to others.